DCRS/DCRS-UI/README.md

 How will work modern operating systems compatible with this system?
 I'ts simple.
 As base specs, an modern OS will need to be writen in HTML5+Javascript, and contain a splash/boot screen for loading the system page of OS, and, obviously, the referred system page.

 You can start understanding an modern OS or making your own at [this project hosted on GitHub](https://github.com/DaniellMesquita/Modern-OS).

+> You **is** permited to edit source code for submit changes to project and/or use your own logo for put this firmware in your mainboard/device for free.
+>
+> You **isn't** permited to create your own firmware based on the source-code of this project.
+Learn more at LICENSE.md file, included in the project code.